 This post contains affiliate links.
 For more information, see my disclosures here.

 When you are first getting started using your Cricut and Design Space, you may wonder where to start.
 Cards are a great way to learn and build your skills, but how do you make a card?
 This post will walk you through the steps of making a card from the Simple Cards image set in Cricut Design Space.
+This image set is included in the Cricut Access subscription.
+You get a two-week free trial with your machine.
 (The terms “image set” and “cartridge” are interchangeable in Design Space.
 Since physical cartridges are no longer necessary and many cartridges are now only available digitally, the term “image set” is more accurate.)

 Easy-Tear Tape, 1/8″ (or glue such as Tombow)